alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 The relevance of the ownership of tools and equipment is in the size of the investment along with the cost of repair, replacement and insurance.

+The worker is an employee when:
+  - The payer supplies most of the tools and equipment.
+  - The payer retains the right of use over the tools and equipment provided to the worker.
+  - The worker supplies the tools and equipment and the payer reimburses the worker for their use

+The worker is a self-employed individual when:
+  - The worker provides the tools and equipment required and is responsible for the cost of repairs, insurance and maintenance and retains the right over the use of these assets.
+  - The worker supplies his or her own workspace, is responsible for the costs to maintain it, and does substantial work from that site.

+The worker is an employee when:

+The worker is a self-employed individual when:

 Review Summary
 --------------